-At the Comox Valley Art Gallery, Courtenay BC
+The Recipe Project Solo Exhibition, Comox Valley Art Gallery, Courtenay BC, 2024

 My life is inherently tied to the artistic dialects I speak, and each project is an autobiographical albeit elastic response to place, action or community.
 In 2015 I moved back to Winnipeg after eight years in the US, to live with my 88 yr. old mother.
 The Response?
 The Recipe Project – A new body of work that will be the third in a trilogy of watershed pieces around food that began in 2007 with the video Hybred and continued with the video Don’t Go Away in 2011.